Bone Grafting: What Is It and Why Do I Need It?

 But don’t worry because this can be easily checked before the procedure.
 This is commonly referred to as a pre-authorization from your insurance.

 It will determine if your insurance will cover the cost of the surgery.
 In some cases, only part of the surgery is covered.
 So be prepared to pay some out-of-pocket expenses.

-If you live in Lexington and you’ve been looking for the best bone grafting services, consider Godley Station Dental as your first choice.
+If you live in Pooler and you’ve been looking for the best bone grafting services, consider Godley Station Dental as your first choice.